37Lucky37/openproject_aws/docs/glossary/README.md

 A module in OpenProject is defined as an independent unit of functionality that can be used to extend and improve the existing core functions.
 A project admin can activate and de-activate modules in the project settings.
 Some examples for modules in OpenProject are: Forums, Time and costs, Wiki or the Work packages module.
 [See our user guide for more information on all modules in OpenProject](../user-guide/#overview-of-modules-in-openproject).

-### My Page
+### My page

-The My Page in OpenProject is defined as your personal [dashboard](#dashboard) with important overarching project information, such as work package reports, news, spent time, or a calendar.
+The My page in OpenProject is defined as your personal [dashboard](#dashboard) with important overarching project information, such as work package reports, news, spent time, or a calendar.
 It can be configured to your specific needs.
-[Read more about the My Page in OpenProject](../getting-started/my-page/).
+[Read more about the My page in OpenProject](../getting-started/my-page/).

 ## N